 Sonnets: Below are two classical sonnet versions, but modern poets have broken the rules of Petrarch and Shakespeare to make poems identifiable as sonnets with mixed up rhymes, less stanzas, fragmented lines- you name it.

 If poisonous minerals, and if that tree- (A) Whose fruit threw death on else immortal us, - (B) If lecherous goats, if serpents envious- (B) Cannot be damn'd, alas, why should I be? -(A) Why should intent or reason, born in me, -(A) Make sins, else equal, in me more heinous? -(B) And mercy being easy, and glorious -(B) To God, in his stern wrath why threatens he? -(A) But who am I, that dare dispute with thee, -(A) O God?
-Oh, of thine only worthy blood -(B) And my tears, make a heavenly Lethean flood, -(B) And drown in it my sins' black memory. -(A) That thou remember them, some claim as debt; () I think it mercy, if thou wilt forget. ()
+Oh, of thine only worthy blood -(C) And my tears, make a heavenly Lethean flood, -(C) And drown in it my sins' black memory. -(A) That thou remember them, some claim as debt; (D) I think it mercy, if thou wilt forget.
+(D)

 Shakespearian = Shakespeare made things complicated!
 The sonnets and the poems modeled after them are composed with an ABAB/CDCD/EFEF/GG rhyme theme.
 For ABAB, the first two lines follow that CDCD theme discussed in the Petrarchan sonnet.
 Then instead of continuing that every-other-line-rhymes shtick, a new rhyme is picked up with CDCD.
 (Ex: if the ABAB rhymes were initially ending in ‘t’ and ‘ing,’ now they end with ‘ie’ and ‘ly.’)
 This change happens twice, making EFEF.
 Instead of ending on EFEF, the last two lines end the same way, like in Petrarch’s sestet, making GG.
 This all adds up to 14 lines.
-Below is John Keats’s poem, written in 1818 and published after he died, altered to exemplify this poetic form.
-(It doesn’t have a name because he didn’t name it before he died.)
+Below is John Keats’s untitled poem, written in 1818 and published after he died, altered to exemplify this poetic form.

 When I have fears that I may cease to be (A) Before my pen has glean’d my teeming brain, (B) Before high-piled books, in charact'ry (A) Hold like rich garners the full-ripen’d grain (B) When I behold, upon the night’s starr’d face, (C) Huge cloudy symbols of a high romance (D) And think that I may never live to trace, (C) Their shadows, with the magic hand of chance, (D) And when I feel, fair creature of an hour, (E) That I shall never look upon thee more, (F) Never have relish in the faery power (E) Of unreflecting love!—then on the shore (F) Of the wide world I stand alone, and think (G) Till Love and Fame to nothingness do sink.
 (G)